JsBergbau/RaspberryPi-FDE-pre-boot-authentication/README.md

 Line "WARNING: Unknown X keysym "dead_belowmacron" only occurs with German Keyboard Layout, this is a bug in debian, see [https://bugs.debian.org/cgi-bin/bugrepo ... bug=903393](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=903393) and [https://forums.puri.sm/t/what-does-this ... ron/6393/3](https://forums.puri.sm/t/what-does-this-mean-warning-unknown-x-keysym-dead-belowmacron/6393/3) with possible solution if you want to get rid of this warning.

 Now reboot.
 It stops in the initramfs.
 You can connect via SSH user "root" and the private key.
 Maybe your IP has changed.
 Simplest way is to connect a monitor and look for the IP address or watch in your router/DHCP-Server.
-First execute
-`PATH=/sbin:/usr/sbin:/bin:/usr/bin`

-Don't know why in dropbear ssh shell the standard path enviroment doesn't include the sbin directories.
-In initramfs shell it is included in the Path.
-If somebody knows how to fix this permanently please write.

  Now we reduce the filesystem